mercedes-benz/DnA/docs/Install.md

 ```
 git clone https://github.com/mercedes-benz/DnA.git
 ```
-Once when cloning is finishied , you will have a copy of the entire repository locally.Go to the deployment folder by executing the the below command. (replace <`<Cloned Folder>`> with actual location path of your computer).
+Once when cloning is finishied , you will have a copy of the entire repository locally.Go to the deployment folder by executing the the below command. (replace contents enclosed in **<<...>>** with actual location path of your computer).
 ```
 cd <<Clonned Folder Path>>/deployment/
 ```